EvilSquirrelGuy/NamecardTools/README.md

 ![project status](https://img.shields.io/badge/project_status-ideas-8a2be2)

-A React Web App for doing certain things with Genshin Impact's namecards!
+A NextJS Web App for doing certain things with Genshin Impact's namecards!

 It might not amount to anything, this is just an idea I happened to have.